Danial-Syahrum/B-Side/README.md

 No manual typing required to find your music.
 Simply search for any record, CD, or cassette tape, and the app instantly pulls high-fidelity album artwork, tracklists, and release details directly into your interface.

 ### ⏱️ "Quick-Star" Logging (Ghost Reviews)
-We know writing long reviews can feel like a chore when you just want to log a spin.
+Writing long reviews can feel like a chore when you just want to log a spin.
 B-Side supports frictionless logging, you can log an album with a quick star rating in less than 2 seconds, completely skipping the text commentary.
 The community feed automatically handles it with a clean, elegant placeholder.

 ### 🛒 Track Your Acquisition Channels
 Keep tabs on where your music collection actually comes from.
 Tag each album log by its exact purchase origin: